Xinyuan-LilyGO/T-Display-S3/README.md

 ### Arduino

+**Please use Arduino ESP32 version below 3.0.
+There are too many changes in version 3.0 and it has not been updated yet.**

 1. In Arduino Preferences, on the Settings tab, enter the `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json` URL in the `Additional boards manager URLs` input box.
 2. Click OK and the software will install.
 3. Search for ESP32 in Tools → Board Manager and install `esp32` (Arduino-ESP32)